Kalle Kurg: Life

 Kalle Kurg studied Estonian Philology at the University of Tartu (1961–1966) and soon became the Art Director of a nature publication called Eesti Loodus (Estonian Nature).
 Soon after he joined Eesti Televisioon (Estonian Television) as the Senior Director of art programs.
 In 1971 Kalle went on to work for a leading literary magazine first published in 1923 Looming (Creativity), of which he became Editor-in-Chief in May 1976.
 He remained in this position till January 1988.
-Kalle Kurg firmly stood by the magazine’s democratic values and during the 70s and 80s Looming became the centre stage of expression for opposite elite; at the same time being enriched by various translations and essays from modern literature and science.
+Kalle Kurg firmly stood by the magazine's democratic values and during the 70s and 80s Looming became the centre stage of expression for opposite elite; at the same time being enriched by various translations and essays from modern literature and science.

-Kalle Kurg worked as the Executive Editor at the Estonian Association of Journalists between 1989–1991, and as the Director of the Department of Publishing at Eesti Televisioon between 1991–1992.
+Kalle Kurg worked as the Executive Editor at the Estonian Association of Journalists between 1989 and 1991, and as the Director of the Department of Publishing at Eesti Televisioon between 1991 and 1992.
 In 1992 he founded a cultural magazine Sina ja Mina (You and Me), which was the first magazine that got published after Estonian Independence in 1991.

-Kalle was the CEO of several design agencies between 1992–1995, followed by the position of Director and Chief Editor of two publishing houses.
+Kalle was the CEO of several design agencies between 1992 and 1995, followed by the position of Director and Chief Editor of two publishing houses.
 He held these positions till 2000.

 Kalle Kurg is a member of the Estonian Writers' Union since 1975.
 In the 1960s and 1970s he was elected as the leader of Tartu and Tallinn Youth Writers Association.
 In the 1970s and 1980s he was also involved in broadening cultural exchanges between Estonia and foreign countries.

 Since 2000 Kalle Kurg is a freelance writer and translator.
-As an essayist, Kalle has published several ecology related pieces in addition to literature, with initiative suggestions to change Estonia to a nature republic etc. Kalle Kurg also took part in shaping the citizens initiated Estonian Democracy Renewal (EDU or E-D-U) between 2005–2011.
+As an essayist, Kalle has published several ecology related pieces in addition to literature, with initiative suggestions to change Estonia to a nature republic etc. Kalle Kurg also took part in shaping the citizens initiated Estonian Democracy Renewal (EDU or E-D-U) between 2005 and 2011.